Clytha and Coed y Bwnydd walk

 Considered as one of the outstanding 18th-century follies of Wales, the castle was designed by John Davenport and built by William Jones of Clytha House with the purpose of 'relieving a mind afflicted with the loss of a most excellent wife'.
 It's now owned by the National Trust and leased to the Landmark Trust who rent it out for holidays.

-Make your way to the front of the castle, through the woods and the gate, along the grassy ridge above the trees to the driveway.
-Cross the drive where the fenced wood ends and follow the line of trees diagonally uphill to a gate in the top corner of the grounds.
-Follow the waymarked route over two more stiles and a gate, leading to steep steps and the busy B4598.
+Once you've enjoyed the view, follow the path that runs behind the castle through the woods to the wooden gate, continuing along a grassy track above the trees to the driveway.
+Cross the drive keeping the fenced wood on your right and follow the line of trees diagonally uphill to a gate in the top corner of the grounds.
+Follow the waymarked route through three gates, leading to steep steps and the busy B4598.

 Carefully cross this road to the road turning for Clytha Arms on the opposite side.
 Pass through the metal gate immediately in front of you and continue over the stile.
 Follow the waymarked route crossing a horse paddock and several fields until you reach a wood near Chapel Farm.